onlyteo/ktor-sandbox/README.md

 * A user inputs the name "John" and clicks "Submit"
 * The system generates a greeting "Hello John!" back to the user

-The examples typically consists of a "frontend" and a "backend" application.
-If the frontend is a JavaScript application then there is often also a "frontend API" application.
+The examples typically consists of a `Frontend` and a `Backend` application.
+If the frontend is a JavaScript application then there is often also a `Frontend API` application.

 ```mermaid
 graph TD